Steve Coppell

 Stephen James Coppell (born 9 July 1955) is an English professional football manager and former player.

-As a player, he was a highly regarded right winger known for his speed, technical ability and work rate.
+As a player, Coppell was a highly regarded right winger known for his speed, technical ability and work rate.
 He won domestic honours with Manchester United and represented England at the World Cup.
 After a knee injury ended his playing career, he went into management.

-He has managed several English clubs, most notably Crystal Palace and Reading, both of which he took from the English second tier to achieve each club's greatest-ever successes in the top flight.
+Coppell has managed several English clubs, most notably Crystal Palace and Reading, both of which he took from the English second tier to achieve each club's greatest-ever successes in the top flight.
 He has also managed Manchester City, Bristol City, Brighton & Hove Albion and Brentford.
 He is credited with discovering Ian Wright, a striker he signed from non-league football, and who became a household name and international footballer.

 Playing career

 Early days

-At the age of 18, Coppell attended Quarry Bank High School in south Liverpool, where musician John Lennon and footballer Joe Royle had previously been pupils.
-Just one year ahead of Coppell were Clive Barker, Les Dennis and Brian Barwick, the chief executive of the FA from January 2005 until the end of 2008.
+At the age of 18, Coppell attended Quarry Bank High School in south Liverpool, where musician John Lennon, footballer Joe Royle, and writer and filmmaker Clive Barker had previously been pupils.
+Just one year ahead of Coppell were Les Dennis and Brian Barwick, the chief executive of the FA from January 2005 until the end of 2008.

 Coppell was a nippy, incisive wide player in his youth but despite interest from some top clubs, he chose to join lower league Merseyside club Tranmere Rovers as he wanted to study for a degree in economic history at the University of Liverpool.